attr0/OpenVPN-soga/readme.md

     - change container name to yours (must be unique)

-    - change ports as you desired (must follow the v2ray configuration)
+    - change ports as you desire (must follow the v2ray configuration)

-    - change file map if you wish
+    - change the file map if you wish

-        > !DO NOT CHANGE THE FILE PATH IN THE CONTAINER SIDE (RIGHT OF THE COLON)
+        > !DO NOT CHANGE THE FILE PATH ON THE CONTAINER SIDE (RIGHT OF THE COLON)